jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ### 43A Effect of provision prohibiting assignment by tenant
 (1) A provision in a tenancy agreement that prohibits the tenant from assigning the tenancy is of no effect.
-(2) However, if the tenancy agreement relates to a tenancy described in section 53B(1)﻿(a) (which relates to social housing tenancies) and contains a provision that expressly and unconditionally prohibits the tenant from assigning the tenancy, the provision has effect.
+(2) However, if the tenancy agreement relates to a tenancy described in section 22F(2)﻿(b) or (c) (which relates to social housing tenancies) and contains a provision that expressly and unconditionally prohibits the tenant from assigning the tenancy, the provision has effect.

 ### 43B Assignment of tenancy by tenant
 (1) A tenant may, at any time during the tenancy, assign the tenancy—